These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning the impact of malaria on employment or functional capacity

-Why: The DBQ includes a section on functional impact.
+The DBQ includes a section on functional impact.
 Examiners must document how the condition affects daily activities and work.
 If you do not report this, the examiner has no basis to document it, resulting in an underrated claim.

-Do this instead: Prepare specific examples of how malaria has affected your job attendance, performance, job changes, and daily activities.
+Instead: Prepare specific examples of how malaria has affected your job attendance, performance, job changes, and daily activities.
 Quantify missed work days and functional limitations.

 Impact: 50% and above